 When hiking, climbing, running or camping during the winter, arguably the biggest danger is the cold.
 It’s important to understand the hazards presented by freezing conditions, how to spot them, prepare for them and deal with them.

 The body loses heat in a number of ways: through evaporation when you sweat and breathe; through conduction when you come into contact with something colder than yourself; through radiation from uncovered skin; and, crucially in terms of wind chill, through convection.
-This is why items like waterproof jackets and pants are designed to be windproof, to protect you from losing heat in such a way.
+This is why items like the best waterproof jackets and pants are designed to be windproof, to protect you from losing heat in such a way.

 The dangers posed by windchill